 Load Data

-In this demonstration, we will load the synthetic data that emulates the properties found in real survey data.
-The other notebook demonstrates the creation of the synthetic data.
-Figure 2 illustrates the structure of a standard dataset from survey tools, where each row represents the responses from an individual participant.
+We load the synthetic data generated in the companion notebook.
+Figure 2 illustrates the structure of a standard dataset from survey tools, where each row represents one participant’s responses.

 Figure 2: Illustration of typical survey data utilizing the micro-scenario approach, featuring user demographics, additional user factors, and topic evaluations.

-The data structure closely resembles the data export from the Qualtrics survey tool.
-The process of generating synthetic data is documented in the companion notebook within the same folder.
+The data structure closely resembles the export format of the Qualtrics survey tool.

 Analysis of the data